 A short walk down the road leads to the Ahu’ena Heiau.
 This temple was constructed by King Kamehameha I in 1812 to honor Lono, the god of fertility.
 Kamehameha lived here for the last years of his life, performing rituals and receiving messages from the gods concerning the higher nature of humanity.

 Akaka Falls is 442 feet high.
 It cost about $25 bucks for us to park our car and visit the waterfall.
 There is another waterfall along the circular path, Kahuna Falls, but it is far off in the distance and somewhat obscured by vegetation.
 The walk around the State Park is pleasant — it takes about 15 minutes.
-If you want to see a big waterfall, here you go.
+If you want to see a big waterfall, this is one of the best things to do on Hawaii Big Island.

 We didn’t see a lot of surf activity on the Big Island.
 This was the one location where the waves were consistent enough to put boards in the water on a daily basis.